aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/tablecontentalignment/_index.md

 ---
 title: Enum TableContentAlignment
 second_title: Aspose.Words for .NET API Reference
-description: Allows to specify the alignment of the content of the table to be used when exporting into Markdown format in C#
+description: Aspose.Words.Saving.TableContentAlignment enum.
+Allows to specify the alignment of the content of the table to be used when exporting into Markdown format in C#
 type: docs
 weight: 5400
 url: /net/aspose.words.saving/tablecontentalignment/